 Parallels with Syria

-Russian support for Hifter draws parallels between Putin's intervention on behalf of President Bashar al-Assad's regime in Syria.
+Russian support for Haftar draws parallels between Putin's intervention on behalf of President Bashar al-Assad's regime in Syria.
 Toaldo finds this comparison to be mostly fair: "Same logic, yes.
 A military strongman coming from an institution traditionally close to the USSR and then to Russia, fighting against Islamist terrorists as seen from Moscow.
 But I doubt that Putin will ever commit to Libya the same amount of forces he committed to Syria."

 In any case, Russia hopes to expand its influence over a rapidly changing Middle East and become the region's dominant player.